syselement/ine-notes/icca/cloud-foundations/README.md

 ![On-Premises - BMC](.gitbook/assets/image-20230527114751073.png)

-Cloud Architecture is the same as the above on-premises architecture, but it takes care of the physical infrastructure by providing it with built in security and redundancy at a large scale.
+Cloud Architecture is the same as the above on-premises architecture, but it takes care of the physical infrastructure by providing it with built-in security and redundancy at a large scale.

 In addition, the **management plane** relates to the management and control of the cloud infrastructure and services, with key functions like monitoring, resource provisioning/allocation, configuration, security controls, troubleshooting, etc.